 Westminster offers summer workshops and festivals covering a wide range of subjects and techniques within the field of music.
 Workshops are open to all Westminster students, to professional musicians and teachers and to the general public.
 Graduate credits may be earned through participation in workshops.
 The Office of Continuing Education also presents residential high school and middle school summer programs in the form of a two-week Vocal Institute and a series of one-week programs in voice, organ, piano, composition and music theater.

-The Westminster Conservatory is the community music school division of the College of the Arts.
+The Westminster Conservatory is a community music school.
 It serves Central New Jersey and Eastern Pennsylvania with high-quality music instruction in piano, voice, brass, woodwinds, strings, theory, composition, and percussion.
 Westminster Choir College students receive a discount on lessons through the Conservatory.
 Non-credit instruction is open to all ages and levels of ability from 12 months of age through senior citizens, for the serious musician and for the amateur.
 Students at the college have the opportunity to observe lessons, to study privately those instruments not taught within the college curriculum, and in some cases, to teach on the junior faculty of the Conservatory.